sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_8_ExplainingPythonFiles/Q_8_ExplainingPythonFiles_Quiz.md

 **Description**

-a) Web browser is an application for accessing websites and the internet.

-b) Search engine is a software system that finds web pages that match a web search.

-c) Python is a set of files which is installed in a particular location in a system.  when you install Python on your computer, it consists of executable files, libraries, configuration files, and other supporting files that are placed in designated directories.
+Python is a set of files which is installed in a particular location in a system.  when you install Python on your computer, it consists of executable files, libraries, configuration files, and other supporting files that are placed in designated directories.
 These files together make up the Python programming language environment that allows you to write, run, and manage Python programs.

-d) It is not correct.

 ---
 ---